SebastJava/FreshMint/README.md

 Stylus will open a new tab showing some basic information & options:

-* Click on "Install style".
+* Click on the "Install style" button.
 * Click on the "Check for updates" checkbox.

 Once installed, you will be redirected to Stylus' editor page with the newly installed/updated UserCSS loaded.
 Close this if you don't want or need to modify the style.

-See and feel your new https://forums.linuxmint.com
+Now you can see and feel your new https://forums.linuxmint.com